 A bear market trader might view the market as an opportunity to build a portfolio of “value stocks” at a good price.

-This strategy is “buying the dip” it’s used to enter at value prices, or to dollar-cost average existing positions
+This strategy is “buying the dip”, it’s used to enter at value prices, or to dollar-cost average existing positions.

 Trading dividend stocks is another bear market strategy.
 A dividend stock is one that pays a certain percentage to investors at scheduled dates.
 The dividend paid by the company may assist in hedging the drop in the price of the stock.